 How does a bank official prepare for the Factory unit /godown?

 One of the effective tools of credit monitoring is the drill for obtaining and scrutinizing the stock statements and conducting periodical factory /godown inspection.
 Bankers can neglect these only at their peril.
-The main purpose of factory/godown inspection by the bankers is to ensure that business of the borrower is running without the problem.
-The material and machinery, hypothecated to bank is available and properly maintained and any features could be identified.
-The inspection gives an opportunity to study the extent of borrower’s involvement in the business.
+The main purpose of the factory/godown inspection by the bankers is to ensure that the business of the borrower is running without the problem.
+The material and machinery, hypothecated to a bank is available and properly maintained and any features could be identified.
+The inspection gives an opportunity to study the extent of the borrower’s involvement in the business.
 Last but not least to verify that the money is utilized by the borrower for the purpose bank lent:

 - The inspecting official should study the sanction terms & conditions before making the visit.

 - The visit should be at times without prior information to the borrower.

 - The inspecting official should take the latest stock statement with him/her along with the details of outstanding/DP, security details, insurance detail, and irregularities in the account if any.
 (Stock statements are required to be submitted by the borrower on a weekly/fortnightly or monthly basis as per sanction terms.).

 - In the case of Pledge form of advances (Key Cash Credit) banks will have symbolic delivery of the inventory and banks will also be accountable for loss if any.